Oculina arbuscula: Feeding strategy

 In low light environments, O. arbuscula relies on filter feeding particles from the seawater as its primary trophic strategy, likely because maintaining algal symbionts is not energetically favorable in those environments.
 Symbiotic colonies will also filter feed; however, their primary source of nutrition is from photosynthates derived from their endosymbionts.
 O. arbuscula is generally a very hardy coral and can survive even when deprived of food and light for six weeks.

 Reproduction

 Like most corals, O. arbuscula can reproduce both sexually and asexually by fragmentation.
 The reproductive biology of O. arbuscula has not been studied in detail, but it is suspected that this species is a gonochoric broadcast spawner due to its similarities to another species in the same genus, Oculina varicosa.
 Additionally, the presence of larval recruitment throughout the year indicates that O. arbuscula is reproductively active year-round, unlike tropical corals that typically have one annual reproductive event.

 Symbiosis

 The microbial community of O. arbuscula has not yet been characterized.
-However, it is known that the predominant and nearly exclusive algal symbiont species present in the tissue is Breviolum psygmophylum.
+However, it is known that the predominant and nearly exclusive algal symbiont species present in the tissue is Breviolum psygmophilum.
 Like tropical corals, this symbiosis is threatened by environmental stressors such as temperature and nutrients.